 Walmart is offering an unbeatable deal on this The Pioneer Woman ceramic baking set for Valentines' Day

-This 3-piece Velntine's Day baking set is quite a steal at only $20.
-The set includes three heart-shaped ceramin baking dishes with lids.
-The set makes a great gift for any baking enthusiast or Pioneer Woman fan.
-It's also a great buy for yourself if you want to share some homemade treats with your loved ones this Valentine's Day.
+This three-piece Valentine's Day baking set is quite a steal at only $20.
+The set includes three heart-shaped ceramic baking dishes with lids.
+It makes a great gift for any baking enthusiast or The Pioneer Woman fan.
+The Pioneer Woman mini hearts ceramic baking dish set is also worth buying for yourself if you want to share some homemade treats with your loved ones this Valentine's Day.

 You can currently buy the set in pink, red, teal or a multi-colored set with one of each color.